yuliaboyko02/PowerBI-Projects/README.md

-# 📊 Data Visualisation Project (Power BI & Tableau)
+# 📊 Power BI Data Visualisation Project

 ## 📌 Overview
 This project was completed during **Week 2 of a Data Technician Bootcamp**, focusing on building interactive dashboards and visual analytics using **Power BI** and **Tableau**.